vicetrice/CppJsonParser/README.md

 ```
 Or change `main.cpp` in `Makefile` to use `make`.

+it's not strict to use g++, can change for you favorite compiler.

 ### Example Usage

 The example below demonstrates how to use the `JSON` class to parse a JSON file and access its contents.